blockhackersio/zrclib/README.md

 ## Disclaimer

 This code is unaudited and under construction.
 This is experimental software and is provided on an "as is" and "as available" basis and may not work at all.
-This code should not be used in production.
+This code is not fit for human or AI consumption and should not be used in production.

 ## Roadmap